GerritCodeReview/apps_analytics-etl/README.md

     if not provided data is saved to </tmp>/analytics-<NNNN> where </tmp> is the system temporary directory
 - -a --email-aliases (*optional*) "emails to author alias" input data path.

+- --events location where to load the Gerrit Events
+    If not specified events will be ignored
+- --writeNotProcessedEventsTo location where to write a TSV file containing the events we couldn't process with a description fo the reason why

   CSVs with 3 columns are expected in input.